Harrison Neal: Career

+Sheffield United

 On 13 August 2021, Neal moved on loan for the first time in his career when he joined National League North club Kettering Town on loan.
 Neal made his senior debut the following day in a 1–0 victory over Bradford (Park Avenue).
 On 2 January 2022, in what proved to be his final match for the club, Neal scored his first senior goal with his side's third in a 3–1 victory over league leaders Brackley Town.
 The following day, Neal joined National League club Southend United on loan for the remainder of the 2021–22 season.

 On 12 July 2022, Neal joined EFL League Two club Barrow on loan for the 2022–23 season.

+On 14 August 2023, Neal joined newly-promoted EFL League One club Stevenage on a season-long loan.
+Having struggled for first-team opportunities, he returned to his parent club in January 2024.

+Carlisle United

+On 4 January 2024, Neal joined League One club Carlisle United in an undisclosed deal, signing a contract until the end of the 2025–26 season.

+Fleetwood Town

+On 16 January 2025, Neal signed for League Two side Fleetwood Town on an eighteen-month contract for an undisclosed fee.